-The school attendance between 3rd September 2018 and 19th July 2019 was 95.34%.
-This figure however includes two pupils on a 60% flexi-school timetable.
-The real attendance figure is therefore 97.1%
+The school attendance between 6th September 2021 and 15th July 2022 was 93.74%.
+This figure however includes three pupils on a 60% flexi-school timetable.
+The real attendance figure is therefore

-This is a good indicator that pupils are enjoying schooling and their education journey.
+In a difficult year due to COVID this is a good indicator that pupils are enjoying schooling and their education journey.

-Early Years Foundation Stage
+Early Years Foundation Stage & Year 1 Phonics Screening Check.